 A Guide to Transportation in London

-Travelling to London soon but new to this amazing city?
-Host Family Stay has created a guide to help you gain an overview into what options there are for transportation both to/from the City of London but also when travelling around Central London on a daily basis.
-We have provided the average journey time, the price and additional information and links to help you with choosing the right kind of transportation to suit your needs.
+Traveling to London soon, but new to this amazing city?
+Host Family Stay has created a guide to help you gain an overview into what options there are for transportation both to/from the City of London, but also when traveling around Central London on a daily basis.
+We have provided the average journey time, the price, and additional information and links to help you with choosing the right kind of transportation to suit your needs.

 Arriving in London: Getting to and from Heathrow Airport